 When a Buyer with No Credit History Can Cosign a Loan

 Being a cosigner might be a better option to consider than getting a cosign and being the primary borrower on the car loan.
 In some cases, it is possible for the car buyer to act as the cosigner on the auto loan if they have a very thin credit file.
 In this situation, the person with good credit would become the primary borrower.
 Why would this be a better arrangement?

 Someone with excellent credit should have no problem financing a vehicle at a very low interest rate.
 That is why it would be best to assign this person the role of primary borrower.
 Of course, taking out a car loan and allowing a person with no credit history to cosign is an enormous favor.
 So, this kind of arrangement should only exist between two people who have a very close relationship.

-Susan is eighteen and about to start college.
+Reese is eighteen and about to start college.
 She needs a car before she goes away to school.
 As a young person who is just starting out, she has no credit history.
-But, luckily her mother, Estelle has an 800 credit score.
-Estelle knows that her daughter is very responsible, so she agrees to help her buy a car.
+But, luckily her mother, Susan has an 800 credit score.
+Susan knows that her daughter is very responsible, so she agrees to help her buy a car.

-Susan and Estelle visit the local Kia dealership, and Susan picks out a brand new Kia Soul in lime green.
-Because of her excellent credit, Estelle is able to get financed at a 1% interest rate.
-So, she takes out the loan on the Soul in her name and allows Susan to cosign.
-It is understood that Susan will take ownership of the car and make all of the payments.
+Reese and Susan visit the local Kia dealership, and Reese picks out a brand-new Kia Soul.
+Because of her excellent credit, Susan is able to get financed at a lower interest rate than Reese would be offered.
+So, she takes out the loan on the Soul in her name and allows Reese to cosign.
+It is understood that Reese will take ownership of the car and make all of the payments.

-Susan does very well with making all of her car payments on time.
+Reese does very well with making all of her car payments on time.
 Because of this, she starts to build a solid credit history.
-By the time the Soul is paid off, in fact, Susan has a high enough credit score to finance the next car that she buys on her own.
+By the time the Soul is paid off, in fact, Reese has a high enough credit score to finance the next car that she buys on her own.

 The Difference between No Credit and Bad Credit